polarfire-soc/polarfire-soc-linux-examples/uio-can/README.md

 # PolarFire SoC UIO CAN Example

-uio_can_example is a simple example of using CAN via UIO from Linux user-space.
+uio-can-example is a simple example of using CAN via UIO from Linux user-space.

 The example expects to find a CAN device mapped to /dev/uio0.